 Originally built over 200 year ago, and used as a barn until 2000, this award winning environmentally-friendly, 4 star stone cottage, retains many original features plus the comforts of modern living.
 It is furnished and equipped to a high standard.
 The accommodation includes lounge/diner, kitchen, large downstairs bathroom bath and shower, upstairs large bedroom with kingsized bed and space for additional bed(s) for children.
 There are lovely views over the Linacre Valley, Walks from the Door, Large Garden with Patio, Offroad Parking and an excellent pub/restaurant across the road.
 The garden is shared with The Swallows cottage.

 Situated on the eastern edge of the Peak District National Park, Derbyshire, the cottage enjoys lovely views of the surrounding countryside.
 Within 30 minutes it is possible to drive to a host of attractions including Chatsworth House, Hardwick Hall, Haddon Hall, Bolsover Castle, Bakewell, Buxton, Matlock, Chesterfield and Sheffield, to name but a few.
 Alternatively, give the car a rest and enjoy a local walk.
-This cottage holds the Peak District Environmental Quality Award (EQM) and guests are asked to respect and protect the local environment.
+Guests are asked to respect and protect the local environment.

 The lounge/diner is comfortably furnished and the sofabed can be used for additional guests.
 There is a large downstairs bathroom with bath and shower.
 The kitchen in compact but well equipped.
 Upstairs there is a large bedroom with a kingsize bed.
 There is space for guestbeds/cot.
 There are separate complimentary laundry facilities.
 There is a large garden and patio (shared with The Swallows), an orchard with pond and wildflower garden and a playhouse and toys for young children.